velosipedist/lessnichy/README.md

 # lessnichy

-Secluded place where LESS web sources metamorphosed to css.

-Also can print out .less stylesheets instead of common css manager's output (even if has printed)
+Can include  .less stylesheets into HTML template instead of common css manager's output (even if has printed).

+For now supports only plain php templates.
+Twig, Yii, Laravel, etc will be supported in nearest future using additional bridges.

+## Workflow

+* Requesting `www.yourdomain.com/{lessnichy-dir}` from browser for log in to Lessnichy site-wide session.
+* After session opened, small helper toolbar will be sticked at browser window in any site page.
+* Edit & upload your LESS files, they will be compiled & saved automatically

+### Browser toolbar features

+* notify about changed LESS files
+* re-compile page stylesheets by demand
+* turn less.watchMode on & off
+* log you out from session

-### Draft plan
+### Draft code plan

 ```yaml
 # app directories structure